drocheam/optrace/docs/source/usage/gui.rst

 Command Window
 #######################

-Inside the command window commands can run from inside the |TraceGUI| class.
+Inside this window commands can run from inside the |TraceGUI| class.
-You can therefore do scripting on the GUI or change |Raytracer| properties, like adding, changing or removing geometries.
+Scripting on the GUI or change |Raytracer| properties is possible, like adding, changing or removing geometries.

-After entering a command in the above text field the ``Run``-Button must be pressed.
+After entering a command in the upper text field the ``Run``-button needs to be pressed.
 Note that the command is only run, if the GUI is idle, therefore not doing any other tasks.

-After running the command, the scene is automatically updated and, if required, the geometry is retraced if the option "Retrace and replot automatically" is set.
+After running the command, the scene is automatically updated and the geometry is retraced if the option "Retrace and replot automatically" is set.
-But this can also be done using the button "Replot/retrace".
+This can also be done manually with th ``Replot/Retrace`` Button.

-The command gets added to the history.
-From the history field entries can be copied using ``Ctrl+C`` or you can export the whole history into the clipboard by pressing the according button.
+The command is added to the history in the lower part of the window.
+Copy each history field with ``Ctrl+C`` or export the whole history by pressing ``Copy History to Clipboard``.
-Also available is a ``Clear``-Button that empties the history.
+There is also a ``Clear`` button available that empties the history.

 .. figure:: ../images/ui_command_window.png